EstevanTH/GMod-universityrp_mr/README.md

 Content files:

-- Embedded content uses the `asset://` protocol.
-Only PNG and JPEG pictures are known to be allowed here.
-It requires you to use `resource.AddWorkshop()` for the content to be visible for clients.
+- Embedded content is accessed using the URL prefix `asset://garrysmod/`.
+Only PNG pictures (`.png` extension), JPEG pictures (`.jpg` extension) and GIF pictures (renamed with `.png` extension) are known to be allowed here.
 The pictures are stored in the `materials/slideshows/the-category_the-title_the-author-name/` folder of your add-on.
+- Do not forget to use `resource.AddWorkshop()` for the embedded content to be visible for clients.
+- For safety reasons, embedded content cannot be HTML.
 - External content uses either the `http://` protocol or the `https://` protocol.
 As mentioned earlier, you can use pictures, HTML pages and YouTube videos.
+- There is a domain restriction for external content.
+It is configurable by the server owner.
+When using external content with domains that are not allowed by default, please mention the allowed domain requirements in your add-on description.

 In this example: